pyscaffold/pyscaffold/docs/extensions.rst

     from pathlib import Path

-    from ..api import Extension
+    from pyscaffold.api import Extension
-    from ..api import helpers
+    from pyscaffold.api import helpers
+    from pyscaffold.operations import create, no_overwrite, skip_on_update

     MY_AWESOME_FILE = """\
     # -*- coding: utf-8 -*-